Symptoms and diagnosis of brain tumors

 Depending on where the tumor is located, a person may have reading, writing or speaking difficulties.
 It may be very difficult for some folks to engage in abstract reasoning, and some people may not be able to make decisions.
 Many people with brain tumors suffer from sleep disorders and restlessness and are unable to concentrate.

 MRI has established itself as an important clinical tool in the diagnosis of central nervous system diseases.
-While MRI indications in the body are expanding, evaluation of CNS diseases remains the most common application of MRI today.
+While MRI indications in the body are expanding, evaluation of central nervous system diseases remains the most common application of MRI today.

-The complete imaging evaluation of patients with CNS diseases includes:
+The complete imaging evaluation of patients with central nervous system diseases includes:

 - Determination of tumor size